MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-microsoft-teams.md

 To view a report on the **Power BI** tab in Teams, your users need to meet these requirements:

 - They're Teams users with access to channels and chats.
-- They have permission in Power BI to view the items in Power BI.
+- They have permission to view the items in Power BI.

 See [Collaborate in Microsoft Teams with Power BI](service-collaborate-microsoft-teams.md) for background on how Power BI and Microsoft Teams work together, including other requirements.